-Cost: This is typically the most expensive option, and costs depend on your service provider.
-Costs range anywhere from $20 for a few gigabytes of international data to $100 or more, depending on your talk, text, and data needs.
+Cost: This is typically the most expensive option, and costs depend on your service provider and plan.
+Costs range anywhere from $10 per day to $40 per month or more depending on your talk, text, and data needs.
 Check with your carrier to determine which plan will work best in your destination country.
-See AT&T, Verizon, Sprint, and T-Mobile for details.
+See AT&T, Verizon, Sprint, T-Mobile for details.

 Tip: To avoid costly data roaming charges, put your phone in airplane mode when not in use; turn off data roaming; keep your social media posts and video streaming to a minimum; and change the email settings on your phone from "push" to "manual fetch."

 IT security laws and practices vary widely by country, so before you go, review our guidance for keeping your data safe abroad.
 As tempting as free, public Wi-Fi is, you may want to rethink when and how you access it.

 And while maintaining communication is important, using a laptop, tablet, or expensive mobile phone might make you the target of petty crime.
 Be mindful of your surroundings.
 You should store important phone numbers in your phone and written down elsewhere in case your phone is stolen.